-Enter the total real estate taxes for

-the real property tax year \$730

-Enter the number of days in the

-property tax year that you owned the

-property 122

-.3342
+1. Enter the total real estate taxes for the real property tax year . . \$730 Enter the number of days in the 2. property tax year that you owned the property 122 Divide line 2 by 366 3.
+3333 4.
 Multiply line 1 by line 3.
-This is your

-deduction.
-Enter it on line 6 of

-Schedule A (Form 1040) \$244

-the real property tax year Enter the number of days in the property tax year that you owned the property Divide line 2 by 365 Multiply line 1 by line 3.
 This is your deduction.
-Enter it on line 6 of
+Enter it on Schedule A (Form 1040), line 6 \$243 earlier tax year.
+If you agree to pay delinquent taxes when you buy your home, you cannot deduct them.
+You treat them as part of the cost of your home.
+See Real estate taxes, later, under Cost as Basis.

-You can deduct \$244 on your return for the year if you itemize your deductions.
+You can deduct \$243 on your return for the year if you itemize your deductions.
 You are considered to have paid this amount and can deduct it on your return even if, under the contract, you did not have to reimburse the seller.